Meet Our School Board

 Dave and his wife have two sons and two daughters, all of whom have attended or will be attending various NTPS schools.
 He is vested in this community and is very proud to serve fellow citizens and represent local taxpayers and families of North Thurston Public Schools.

-As part of our Strategic Plan to provide more opportunities for student voice, the district is proud to have student advisors (1 per high school, 2 per semester) serve as non-voting members of our School Board!
+As part of our Strategic Plan to provide more opportunities for student voice, the district is proud to have student advisors (1 per high school [5 in total] 2 or 3 student advisors per semester) serve as non-voting members of our School Board!

 Students are selected by their high school principal and receive an orientation session provided by the superintendent (or designee) and a member of the Board of Directors.
 Their responsibilities include adherence to personal standards of behavior and regular school attendance, regular attendance at Board meetings, studying Board materials in advance, and providing student perspective on current issues when requested by the Board.
 Student Advisors are also asked to speak to selected topics at the conclusion of Board meetings, during the agenda section “Items from the Student Advisors.”